funpack.parsing.variable_expression

 This module contains functions for parsing conditional and logical

-expressions, and the VariableExpression
+expressions, and the VariableExpression class for representing a

 parsed expression.